 What Are Proxies and How Do They Work?

 In their essence, proxies are like a bridge between the user and the internet.
 They take your request, run it through their servers, hide your real IP address in the process, and allow you to connect to the web.
+It’s vital to note that sneaker proxies allow you to access some of the exclusive websites and get their limited offer.
+Without using a proxy it’s difficult to get these kinds of offers.

 Each time you try to connect to the internet, a proxy uses its server to allow you to do it, changing and masking your IP along the way to ensure more privacy and anonymity, safer connection, prevent tracking and monitoring, and so much more.